Apply for Donations

 - List of individuals involved in the project funded by the donation, if relevant

 - Proof of 501c3 nonprofit status (letter from IRS)

 NOTE: Applications from non-501c3 organizations will not be considered.

 - Form W9 with tax ID information

-The Snoqualmie Tribe will request the organizations selected to receive donations to submit a report of some form to the Tribe no later than June 1, 2020 that outlines the donation’s impact.
+For the 2023 Funding Cycle, the Snoqualmie Tribe will request the organizations selected to receive donations to submit a report of some form to the Tribe no later than June 1, 2024 that outlines the donation’s impact.
 This report could take a variety of forms, such as a brochure, a short film, or presentation.